uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 Python (version >3), JVM/JRE (version > 1.8).

-Libraries: py_causal (https://github.com/bd2kccd/py-causal) (or directly the library used by py_causal, Tetrad (https://www.tetradcausal.app/)).
+Libraries:

+py_causal (https://github.com/bd2kccd/py-causal).
+This is directly cloned in the code, there's no need to clone and load it.

+tetrad-gui-7.1.0-launch.jar (add this library to the build when running SEM.java)

+Everything could be done also by directly using the Tetrad Java library (https://www.tetradcausal.app/).

 *Commands*: